 The Declaration of Independence, Constitution, Bill of Rights, and other original documents displayed in the National Archives Rotunda are fragile and at risk of fading from light, especially flash photography.
 We do, however, encourage non-flash photography in all public areas unless otherwise posted.

-The Declaration of Independence, the Constitution, and the Bill of Rights are displayed in hermetically-sealed glass cases.
-These airtight cases are filled with inert helium gas, which protects the documents.
+The Declaration of Independence, the Constitution, and the Bill of Rights are displayed in hermetically sealed cases.
+These airtight cases are filled with inert argon gas, which protects the documents.
 Conservators routinely inspect the encased documents, with the help of an electronic imaging monitoring system developed for NASA by the Jet Propulsion Laboratory.

 About the National Archives Foundation